ivan-gorynin-ml/strapi-cms-explore/src/api/README.md

 6. **Auto-creation**: Person, IdentityDocument, and EmergencyContact records are created if missing during PUT operations

+7. **Flexible Deletion**: EmergencyContacts support both single-item deletion (by direct ID) and bulk deletion (by email with array of IDs)

-7. **Protection Against Ownership Hijacking**: Relation fields (`profile`) are automatically stripped from user input
+8. **Protection Against Ownership Hijacking**: Relation fields (`profile`) are automatically stripped from user input

-8. **Unified Security Model**: All content types use the same `makeProfileFieldController` for consistent behavior and security
+9. **Unified Security Model**: All content types use the same `makeProfileFieldController` for consistent behavior and security

-9. **Sensitive Data Protection**: Built-in considerations for PII, especially for IdentityDocument data
+10. **Sensitive Data Protection**: Built-in considerations for PII, especially for IdentityDocument data

 ### Key Differences Between Content Types